-The main purpose of this position is to oversee and coordinate the full range of administration in the Faculty of Medicine, in support of the academic mission, vision and values.
-Reporting to the Vice Principal, Health Affairs/Dean of Medicine, the Executive Director provides leadership and expertise in the areas of human resources management, financial responsibility, space and facility planning and IT.
+The main purpose of this position is to oversee and coordinate the administration and operations in the Faculty of Medicine, in support of the academic mission, vision and values.
+Reporting to the Vice Principal, Health Affairs/Dean of Medicine, the Executive Director provides leadership in the areas of human resources management, financial responsibility, space and facility planning and IT.
 Manages and leads a team of professionals, management and support staff in a team environment.
 Develops close working relationships with the Faculty’s and the University’s academic and administrative leadership.
 Represents the Faculty at internal and external meetings.

 - Oversees core operational areas of Finance, Human Resources, IT and Building Services.
 Works with Managers/Directors of each service/unit to carry out planning and ensure alignment with the Faculty’s strategic objectives and priorities.

 - Ensures effective financial administration of the Faculty of Medicine, working closely with the Director of Finance.
 Designs, implements and supports a financial infrastructure that will ensure sustainable financial health of the Faculty.

 - Leads and supports financial strategic planning for the Faculty’s near and long-term objectives, working closely with the Dean’s Operations Committee (executive leadership).